mattdanhall/mattdanhall.github.io/content/radio/episode7/index.md

 show = "007"
 +++

-'Clear a Space' is back!
+Clear A Space is back!
 With a new format and a new guest slot.
-'Wait For The Moment' starts at 18:01 and is a BADBADNOTGOOD restrospective, in celebration of their new album 'Talk Memory'.
+Wait For The Moment starts at 18:01 and is a BADBADNOTGOOD restrospective, in celebration of their new album 'Talk Memory'.